boltops-tools/pipedream/lib/template/.pipedream/README.md

 # Pipedream Files

-The files in folder are used by pipedream to build AWS CodePipeline pipelines.
-For more info, check out the [pipedream docs](https://pipedream.run).
-Here's a quick start.
+The files in folder are used by pipedream to build AWS CodePipeline pipelines: [Pipe Dream Docs](https://pipedream.run)

-## Install Tool

-    gem install pipedream

-This installs both the `pipe` and `pipedream` commands.
-They do the same thing, the `pipe` command is just shorter to type.

-## Update Project
+## Deploy Pipeline

-To update the CodePipeline pipelines:
+To deploy the pipeline

-    pipedream deploy demo
+    pipedream deploy

-## Start a Execution
+## Start Execution

-To start a CodePipeline execution:
+To start a Pipeline execution

-    pipedream start demo
+    pipedream start

 To specify a branch:

-    pipedream start demo -b feature
+    pipedream start -b feature